 Himalaya ride.
 I finally got myself to India and did so in grand fashion.
 I rode the three highest passes in the world with jaw dropping scenery.
 Tough but the most amazing ride I have done.

 Croatia, Serbia, Bosnia-Herzegovina, Montengro, Slovenia, Italy, Austria.
-This ride has a bit of the Balkans and bit of the European alps in a fantastic ride.
+This tour has a bit of the Balkans and bit of the European alps in a fantastic ride.

 2017 Japan Tohoku Tour